Keyword stuffing used to be a successful SEO tactic of the past, but not anymore.

 It’s a legitimate LSI tool.

-Where to use LSI keywords in articles?
+How to use LSI keywords?

 After you generate a list of LSI key phrases, you need to first choose only the most relevant ones.